 General Music Director and Chief Conductor, Saarländisches Staatstheater

 Artistic Director and Chief Conductor, Canberra Symphony Orchestra

 Artistic Director and Chief Conductor, Willoughby Symphony Orchestra

 Chief Conductor, Innviertler Symphonie Orchester

 Milton's discography includes some 50 CD recordings.
-He has been nominated for a 2016 Grammy Award in the category, Best Classical Instrumental Solo, for his recording with Joseph Moog of Piano Concertos by Grieg and Moszkowski.
+He was nominated for a 2016 Grammy Award in the category, Best Classical Instrumental Solo, for his recording with Joseph Moog of Piano Concertos by Grieg and Moszkowski.